 Supplement your German textbook

-Textbook correlations help students prepare for German class and instructors integrate the O&H German Study Guide into their syllabus.
+Textbook correlations help students prepare for German class and instructors integrate English Grammar for Students of German, 6th Edition into their syllabus.

 How to use textbook correlations?